 It's easy to avoid going outside in winter.
-A covered garage can make it easy to go from car to office to car and back home without ever feeling that icy sharpness on your face.
+A covered garage can make it easy to go from your car to your office then back to your car again to arrive back home without ever feeling that icy sharpness on your face.

 But staying inside for days on end, with nothing but artificial warmth and sniffing companions for company, is why most people get sick over winter.

 Choose a day when the sky is blue and clear or it's not raining.
 Dress warmly, and step out and feel that winter sunshine.
 Admire how beautiful and clean your world looks when there is snow on the ground.
 You'll feel much better for it.

 Thumbs up if you have made it your goal to exercise more.
 How's that going for you?